abhi2013/databinding/README.md

-## Android MVVM with DI+Volley demo
+## Android Data bindings demo with MVVM architecture using DI
-A demo app demonstrating an MVVM implementation on Android.
-The app displays the current hot submissions from the Android subreddit.
+A demo app demonstrating the use of data bindings to capture user input in an application based on the MVVM architecture.
+The app shows a user input field, performs some validation on it and subsequently display some output to the user.
 ## Libraries
 The app uses the following libraries :
 ### Dagger for Dependency Injection
 The app uses Dagger multibindings to create a scalable ViewModelFactory.
-### Volley for Networking
-### Moshi for JSON serialisation
 ### Mockito for Unit testing

 ## App design
 The app is composed of the following components:
-### DataService
-A singleton used for initialising the networking stack.
-### ConnectivityService
-A singleton used for observing the device connectivity.
 ### Data Models
-Post - a data class to represent a Reddit post.
+InputNumber - a data class to represent a user input.
 ### Repository
-PostsRepository - A singleton that talks to the DataService and maintains an in-memory cache of the posts.
+PostsRepository - A singleton that maintains an in-memory cache of user inputs.
 ### ViewModel
-PostsViewModel - maintains a view representation of the posts data
+NumbersViewModel - maintains a view representation of the user input data with.
+This isn't affected by onfiguration changes such as recreating an activity.
 ### Fragments (Views)
-PostsListFragment - displays the list of hot posts PostDetailFragment - displays the details of a hot post
+NumbersFragment - displays the list of hot posts
 ### Activity
 MainActivity - this is the main app Activity in this single Activity application
 ### Tests
-PostsListViewModelTest - tests the view model state
+NumbersViewModelTest - tests the view model

 ## Future Considerations
-The demo app has no data persistency across app restarts - consider integrating Room to add data persistency.<br />
+The demo app has a very basic data persistency mechanism across app restarts (using file storage instead of a database), consider integrating Room to add data persistency.<br />
 The demo app has no integrated crash reporting/memory leak detection.<br />
-The reddit API to get hot Android posts does not require any OAuth authentication to fetch the Android subreddits.
-However, future operations with may involve using the API which do require an OAuth token, so consider adding an Authentication Service for authenticating the user and appending an OAuth token to the API requests.